perpetual-education-personal/order-of-importance/README.md

 Also a good time to use an HTML validator or run a lighthouse test.

 This is a great time to do user testing.
 You can ask your friends and family.
 If the article is really enjoyable to read, then you can iterate.
+If it's not A+ then it's not done.

 - [ ] Done [link to proof](https://peprojects.dev)